Sovereign Wealth Funds in Australia: The Best Way to Break into Finance off the Beaten Path?

 But for me, the process went a bit like this:

 - I expressed interest in the role, applied to an Equities position at the firm, but didn’t win the offer at first.

 - Then, a few months later, they called me back.

 - I went through three rounds of interviews and spoke with HR, the CIO, and 1-2 other team members.

-- There were no psychometric or quantitative tests, and also no formal stock pitch or investment case study.
+- There were no psychometric or quantitative tests, and also no formal stock pitches or investment case studies.

 I received many broad, markets-based questions: “What do you think about the Australian market?
 Will China experience a credit crunch?
 What’s your favorite investment strategy?”

 They were interested in me because of my background in HR consulting.
 Because of that role and my experience in designing compensation plans, they assumed I understood superannuation quite well.